KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 | **Strongly Aionically expressed** | Highly prevalent | Minimal | Centropy-forward; entropy rare and difficult |
 | **Fully Aionically expressed** | Total expression | Non-existent | Pure centropic universe — maximum integration, no dispersive path |

-Every ratio between these poles exists somewhere in the Tumbling Multiverse.
+Every ratio between these poles is structurally permitted within the Tumbling Multiverse.
+No expression ratio is excluded by the dimensional lattice.
 There is no privileged expression — only local conditions.

 ### 3.3 Structural Implications

 The Tumbling Multiverse is not a collection of parallel copies.
-Each universe:
+Within the multiversal framework, each universe:

 - Arises as a unique emanatory arc within the multiversal Biospiral
-- Retains core structure (the dimensional lattice C₁–C₁₅ / E₁–E₁₅ operates in all expressions)
+- Retains core structure (the dimensional lattice C₁–C₁₅ / E₁–E₁₅ operates across all expressions)
 - May differ in motion laws, resonance logic, or expression ratios
 - Is complete in itself — no universe is derivative of another